j3soon/omni-farm-isaac/README.md

    scripts/load_job.sh
    ```
    > If you have changed the mounted PVC name in the previous section, make sure to update the `nfs-pvc` fields in the job definition file accordingly.
+   >
+   > For other custom jobs, consider updating the `container` entry to specify your custom Docker image on Docker Hub and adjust `nvidia.com/gpu` to set the number of GPUs required.
 5. Download and extract the dataset.
    ```sh
    scripts/submit_task.sh ${FARM_USER}-general-volume-example-1 \